hacpai/show-me-the-code/Python/README.md

 Potentially offensive jokes on the Internet are sometimes encoded in ROT13.

 **第 0036 题：**Write a function called `nested_sum` that takes a nested list of integers and add up the elements from all of the nested lists.

+**第 0037 题：**write a function named capitalize_nested that takes a nested list of strings and returns a new nested list with all strings capitalized.